tarquin-the-brave/blog/content/posts/_re-learning-haskell-3.md

 was a point of familiarity.
 These days Rust is my primary language and I'm much more comfortable with maps and filters and the like.
 I've hardly used List comprehensions this time around and I haven't really missed them.
-In fact when I first started writing Rust I can across the [cute][cute] library that lets you write Python style list comprehensions in Rust via a macro.
+In fact when I first started writing Rust I came across the [cute][cute] library that lets you write Python style list comprehensions in Rust via a macro.
 I liked this, but after some code review feedback saying "just get good at the Rust way of doing it", I realised I was only holding onto this as a safety blanket, and